boubacardabo/projet_ia_telecom/resources/gpu_access/README.md

 ```shell
 CUDA_VISIBLE_DEVICES=0 python script.py
 ```
 When running Python scripts, it's essential to reserve GPUs.
 Using an unreserved GPU may disrupt ongoing processes and result in potential bans.
+You can also export the variable : `export CUDA_VISIBLE_DEVICES=0`

 **PyTorch Integration:**
 In PyTorch-based Python code, there's no need to define `CUDA_VISIBLE_DEVICES`.
 PyTorch manages GPU usage internally.